BytecodeAgency/import-boundary-checker/README.md

 IMPORTRULE "path/to/module" CANNOTIMPORT "/path/to/other/module";
 ```

-* Multiple forbidden imports can be specified by using a comma as a separator
+* Multiple forbidden imports can be specified by using whitespace as separator

 ```
-IMPORTRULE "path/to/module" CANNOTIMPORT "/path/to/other/module1", "/path/to/other/module2";
+IMPORTRULE "path/to/module" CANNOTIMPORT "/path/to/other/module1" "/path/to/other/module2";
 ```
 * Line endings can be used to make the file more readable as you please (whitespace is ignored)

 ```
 IMPORTRULE "path/to/module"
 CANNOTIMPORT
-    "/path/to/other/module1",
+    "/path/to/other/module1"
-    "/path/to/other/module2",
+    "/path/to/other/module2"
     "/path/to/other/module3";
 ```